Visnes/windows-reinstall-guide/during.md

 | DirectX media features             | ✅ Fully supported       | ❌ Some components missing    |
 | Feature Pack Available             | 🚫 Not needed           | ✅ Can install Media Feature Pack manually |

+> [!WARNING]
+> The best way to reinstall is to delete the partions for your C drive and start over.
+BE VERY CAREFULL if you have more than one drive so you don't accidentally remove one of them.
+The content of the drive will be destroyed when you do this.

 # Make a bootable Windows USB stick